 The Tracking Hub Post system lets you record tracking data and play the data back at a later time.
-To use this feature, every field in the video and every tracking data must be stamped with a time-code.
-The time code is read by Plura time-code reader card (PCLPCIe 3G).
+To use this feature, every field in the video and every tracking data must be stamped with a timecode.
+The timecode is read by Plura timecode reader card (PCLPCIe 3G).

-(i) While the Live Time-Code can be LTC based, the Post Time Code must be field based (ATC VITC).
-If a frame based time code is used for live, the tracking hub increases the field count on every field change.
+(i) While the Live timecode can be LTC based, the Post timecode must be field based (ATC VITC).
+If a frame based timecode is used for live, the increases the field count on every field change.
 This is not possible for post, as the video can be shuttled back and forward, and therefore the direction is not given for sure.

-4.7.1 Creating a Post Session
+4.7.1 Create a Post Session